 The test batch I was working with was large enough that my email inbox was flooded with emails when we ran the batch through its paces.
 At this point I had no idea some of the emails went to real vendors, I was happy that I was able to reproduce the issue.
 Yay, she says sarcastically…

 Unfortunately, it gets better.
-We (a Microsoft support engineer was working remotely with me on this) found a potential resolution, made a change, ran through the batch again, the problem disappeared.
-However, I just sent yet another set of emails to some real people and still hadn’t noticed my mistake.
+We (a Microsoft support engineer working remotely with me on this) found a potential resolution, made a change, ran through the batch again, and the problem disappeared.
+However, I just sent yet another set of emails to some real people and still hadn't noticed my mistake.
 We were happy we solved the problem and happened to check the email details table when I saw that tons of emails went to my test email address but a dozen or so had gone out to real vendors.
 OMG.
-Once I saw the emails in the sent items folder to confirm this actually happened, my heart sank, and I thought I would throw up.
+Once I saw the emails in the sent items folder to confirm this happened, my heart sank, and I thought I would throw up.

 How I handled it